Sports in Florida: Ice hockey

 The Florida Panthers was founded in 1993.
-It originally played at the Miami Arena, and moved to the BB&T Center in 1998.
-They have made one appearance in the Stanley Cup Finals in 1996 but were swept by the Colorado Avalanche.
+The club originally played at the Miami Arena, before moving to what is now the Amerant Bank Arena in 1998.
+They have made four appearances in the Stanley Cup Final, losing in 1996 and 2023, and winning back to back Stanley Cups in 2024 and 2025, both times defeating the Edmonton Oilers.

-Florida has three ECHL minor hockey league teams – the Nashville Predators affiliate Florida Everblades, New York Rangers affiliate Jacksonville Icemen, and Tampa Bay Lightning affiliate Orlando Solar Bears.
+Florida has three ECHL minor hockey league teams – the Florida Everblades, Jacksonville Icemen, and the Orlando Solar Bears.